doughnutgod/PulsarPioneers/README.md

 The correlation time-scale for pulse-to-pulse correlations for different pulsars

-The primary project deliverables will be:
+The primary project deliverables will be (Ticked off by Group Members):
 - [x] a table listing the correlation time-scale for different pulsars
-- [ ] a description of the analysis method used
+- [x] a description of the analysis method used
 - [ ] an analysis of how random the pulse intensities actually are (after accounting for the correlation time scale)
 - [ ] Recommendations for further work.